 She is one actress who never fails to amaze us.
-Anushka Sharma, who is currently busy with the promotions of Jab Harry Met Sejal, is also working on Pari, the film whose spectacular posters will definitely leave you intrigued, to say the least.
+Anushka Sharma (whose latest film Jab Harry Met Sejal released today) is now working on Pari, the film whose spectacular posters will definitely leave you intrigued, to say the least.

 Pari, which has raised the bar of expectations, has also piqued the curiosity of the audiences with many exclaiming how it has an international look and feel to it.
 And to top it all, this is Anushka’s third venture as a producer, the first one being NH10 which was followed by Phillauri.

 Anushka Sharma’s journey in Bollywood has been what dreams are made up of, and here’s taking a look at how the actress is reinventing herself with every passing year.

 Born in Ayodhya (UP), she is the daughter of an army officer and began her career as a model, participating in a number of ad campaigns for brands such as Silk and Shine, Nathella Jewellery, Whisper, among others.
 In the year 2007, she made her runway debut at the Lakme Fashion Week for none other than designer Wendell Rodericks.

 And then the next step was acting.
 The brilliant actress definitely had a dream debut with YRF’s Rab Ne Bana Di Jodi starring opposite Shah Rukh Khan which was a box-office hit.

 In her short career span, she has worked with all the three Khans; not that we’re calling it a benchmark of sorts for a self-made woman like her, but the fact here is that Bollywood is the kingdom of nepotism and if you do not belong to a film fraternity, it is a task climbing that ladder of success so soon.